skylight-hq/skylight.digital/pages/brand/outreach/outreach_types.md

     </figure>
   </div>
   <div class="grid__content" markdown="1">
 From our Speaker Series to our Personal Growth Share Outs, Skylight hosts a number of internal events.
-We want to create engaging internal communications — not only to ensure that team members know what to expect, but also to get them excited about attending!
+We want to create engaging internal communications — not only to ensure that team members know what to expect, but also to get them excited about attending.
 </div>
 </div>